 To make spears, use the same procedures to make the blade that you used to make a knife blade.
 Then select a shaft (a straight sapling) 1.2 to 1.5 meters long.
 The length should allow you to handle the spear easily and effectively.
 Attach the spear blade to the shaft using lashing.
 The preferred method is to split the handle, insert the blade, then wrap or lash it tightly.
 You can use other materials without adding a blade.
-Select a 1.2-to 1.5- meter long straight hardwood shaft and shave one end to a point.
+Select a 1.2-to 1.5-meter long straight hardwood shaft and shave one end to a point.
 If possible, fire harden the point.
 Bamboo also makes an excellent spear.
 Select a piece 1.2 to 1.5 meters long.
-Starting 8 to 10 centimeters back from the end used as the point, shave only the inner portion.
+Starting 8 to 10 centimeters back from the end used as the point, shave down the end at a 45-degree angle (Figure 12-4).
+Remember, to sharpen the edges, shave only the inner portion.